What we know about woman’s disappearance after Seattle Mariners game

 A gas canister, consistent with the one Gitchel bought, was found in some bushes near the vehicle fire.

-What charges are Gitchel facing?
+What charges is Gitchel facing?

 The same Costco on Fourth Avenue South where Martinez-Cosman first met Gitchel last month reported to police that nearly $10,000 in diamonds were stolen April 4, the charges say.